Our Curriculum

 - Adaptive Teaching Strategies and Scaffolding: Teachers make changes to instruction to meet the needs of all learners, not just those with SEND or EAL.
 Scaffolding is temporary support, applied as needed and removed when no longer required.

-By nurturing Critical Thinkers, Safe and Well individuals, Global Citizens, and Inspired Learners, we are dedicated to providing every pupil at Launde with an empowering educational experience that enables them to thrive, lead fulfilling lives, and make a positive impact on the world.
+By nurturing Critical Thinkers, Safe and Well individuals, Global Citizens, and Inspired Learners, we are dedicated to providing every pupil at Launde with an empowering educational experience that enables them to thrive, lead fulfilling lives and make a positive impact on the world.